employment dispute arbitration in Lake City, Pennsylvania 16423

 Arbitration War Story: The Dispute at Lake City Logistics

 In the quiet town of Lake City, Pennsylvania 16423, an employment arbitration unfolded in early 2024 that reverberated through its tight-knit community.
-The case, **Gina Marlowe vs. Lake City Logistics**, centered on an escalating conflict over wrongful termination and unpaid overtime.
-Gina Marlowe, a 38-year-old warehouse supervisor with over 8 years of service, claimed she was abruptly fired in November 2023 after raising safety concerns related to outdated equipment.
+The case, **Gina Marlowe vs. Lake City Logistics**, centered on an escalating conflict over wrongful termination and unpaid overtime. the claimant, a 38-year-old warehouse supervisor with over 8 years of service, claimed she was abruptly fired in November 2023 after raising safety concerns related to outdated equipment.
 She sought $72,450 in lost wages and unpaid overtime accrued over 18 months, plus damages for emotional distress.
 The employer, Lake City Logistics—a mid-sized freight company employing roughly 120 workers—argued that Marlowe’s termination was justified due to insubordination and poor performance.
 According to company records, Gina had received multiple warnings for attendance issues and failing to follow instructions.
 The dispute landed before arbitrator Helen Kessler on February 15, 2024.
 Over three days, each side presented detailed testimonies.
 Gina described a deteriorating work environment where safety protocols were routinely ignored, and her concerns were met with hostility.
 She produced timesheets indicating she regularly logged over 50 hours a week, often without overtime pay.
 Lake City Logistics countered with internal emails showing repeated coaching sessions and cited a documented incident where Gina allegedly disregarded a direct supervisor’s order during a critical shipment.
 The company emphasized their overtime policy, arguing any extra hours were voluntarily done.
-The turning point came when a co-worker, Thomas Reed, testified in Gina’s favor, confirming that management pressured supervisors to “keep overtime under the radar” to control costs.
+The turning point came when a co-worker, the claimant, testified in Gina’s favor, confirming that management pressured supervisors to keep overtime under the radar” to control costs.
 This aligned with email evidence suggesting a company-wide unofficial cap on overtime compensation.
-After reviewing all evidence and applicable labor laws, Arbitrator Kessler found Lake City Logistics liable for wrongful termination and unpaid overtime wages.
+After reviewing all evidence and applicable labor laws, the claimant found Lake City Logistics liable for wrongful termination and unpaid overtime wages.
 She awarded Gina $52,000 in back pay and $15,000 for emotional distress, totaling $67,000, but reduced the requested amount slightly due to some discrepancies in the hours claimed.
 Moreover, the arbitrator ordered the company to revise their overtime policies and ensure proper safety measures are enforced, highlighting that a hostile work environment could not be tolerated.
 Both parties accepted the decision by March 10, 2024, preventing a protracted court battle.
 Gina expressed relief, saying, “It wasn’t just about the money.
 It was about respect and standing up for what’s right.”
 The case serves as a cautionary tale in Lake City’s industrial sector—reminding employers that transparent labor practices and worker safety cannot be overlooked without consequence.
 And for employees, it underscores the value of persistence and documentation when fighting workplace injustice.

 Tracy